 With respect to protecting a man in his home.
 Gentlemen, if you want to protect your wife and children aren't you going to be willing to register your gun?
-If you want this kind of a gun included here, if you are not willing to do this, you do not appreciate the tremendous importance of having those lawfully in possession of gens known to be lawfully in possession of guns, in order to get at those who are not lawfully in possession of guns.
+If you want this kind of a gun included here, if you are not willing to do this, you do not appreciate the tremendous importance of having those lawfully in possession of guns known to be lawfully in possession of guns, in order to get at those who are not lawfully in possession of guns.

 The late William McAdoo, of New York, who was an authority during his lifetime on this problem, in a letter written to Mr. Wickersham stated that he had argued and would continue to argue that if all the law-abiding people of the city of New York were crack shots and were armed with two revolvers apiece, that it would not stop armed robbery and murder with firearms.
-The fact that the police in England do not carry firearms, and the fact that the chiefs of police of cities like Mr. Mulready think it would be better if the police were not armed with pistols or revolvers shows how little there is to the argument that the private citizen is going to be protected by revolvers.
+The fact that the police in England do not carry firearms, and the fact that the police in England do not carry firearms, and the fact that the police Case 1:18-cv-02988-DLF Document 58-2 Filed 03/31/20 Page 154 of 250 NATIONAL FIREARMS ACT police of cities like Mr. Mulready think it would be better if the police were not armed with pistols or revolvers shows how little there is to the argument that the private citizen is going to be protected by revolvers.

 Sometime ago we had a bank robbery on Beacon Street in Boston in broad daylight, and the policeman outside went into the bank with his gun.
 They took his gun away from him and they then had one more gun than they had before.
-Someone has said that he would rather be a live coward than a dead hero.
+Someone has said that be would rather be a live coward than a dead hero.
 There are some men who would.
-The whole recent discussion of bank robberies is due to the fact that there is no way of beating the gunmen who plan such a robbery, when they are armed with machine guns, by shooting them down, because they have the jump; they have selected the time, etc. The theory is a policeman should not go in where there is a bank robbery going on; he should stay outside and shoot them down as they come out.
+The whole recent discussion of bank robberies is due to the fact that there is no way of beating the gunmen who plan such a robbery, when they are armed with machine guns, by shooting them down, because they have the jump; they have selected the time, etc. The theory is a policeman should not go in where there is a bank robbery going on; he should stay outside and shoot them down as they comdout.
 You are not going to prevent the tremendous criminal wave of robberies, hold-ups, and so forth, by arming our policemen with guns.

-The Chairman.
-Assuming that it is true, and I believe it is true, that there is a comparatively small percentage of homes ever entered by burglars, if the occupant feels more comfortable and safer by having a gun; if it relieves him to some extent and gives him a sense of security, why should not be permitted to have it, for the mental relief it affords?
+The CHAIRMAN.
+Assuming that it is true, and I believe it is true, that there is a comparatively small percentage of homes ever entered by burglars, if the occupant feels more comfortable and safer by having a gun; if it relieves him to some extent and gives him a sense of security, why should not he be permitted to have it, for the mental relief it affords?

 Mr. ALLEN.
 If he feels safer, he should be willing to register it.
 There may come a time when I will want a gun in my home.
 I am perfectly willing to register it.